 I came to the conclusion that YouTube isn’t a great option for the purpose of building your own online video library.
 Enter Vimeo.
 Vimeo isn’t perfect either in my opinion in terms of some of the restrictions and limitations it currently has but for $6 a month and some creative API development, we were able to come up with a nice solution that I think will work for you.

 You can spend a ton more time searching the web for your perfect free solution or you can stop right here and take my word for it – there isn’t anything better out there than what we have to offer.
-All you have to do is go ahead and download and install our nifty online video library plugin, sign up for a $6 monthly (or $72 per year) Vimeo Plus account and you are off the races. $6 a month for video hosting that takes care of all the video processing, storage, buffering etc. is a pretty good deal on Vimeo’s end.
-You can download our free version of the plugin here.
+All you have to do is sign up for a $6 monthly (or $72 per year) Vimeo Plus account and you are off the races. $6 a month for video hosting that takes care of all the video processing, storage, buffering etc. is a pretty good deal on Vimeo’s end.

 How do I generate a vimeo access token to use the plugin?

 There is a simple 5 minute procedure for creating an access token after you have created your vimeo account.
 These guys have created a nice little simple how-to on creating that access token.
-Once you have it just go the the BB Vimeo Albums plugin settings, enter it into the box and hit save!
-Then just embed your shortcode wherever you want it and you are off to the races.
-Note if you want to restrict access you can just use the native WordPress user auth function or any WordPress plugin that will restrict page or post access.
+Once you have it just let us know and we can config it for you.

 Can I control what my album and video “covers” look like (in the grid display)?